-Many conventional beauty products contain hidden (or not so hidden) harmful ingredients and many are also super-expensive.
+Many conventional beauty products contain hidden (or not so hidden) harmful ingredients and many are also super expensive.
+I started making DIY beauty products at home years ago for these reasons, and now… I’m addicted!

-If you aren’t already, consider making these products instead of buying them:
+If you aren’t already, consider making these DIY beauty products instead of buying them:

 To my surprise, this recipe works incredibly well and is very inexpensive and simple to make.